USEPA/AVERT/client/README.md

   If that route ever needs to change, make sure you update the `REACT_APP_URL` environment variable set in the `.env.development` file to reflect the updated route.

-- Ensure you're in this directory ([epa-avert-webapp](/epa-avert-webapp)) in a terminal session and enter:
+- Ensure you're in this directory ([client](/client)) in a terminal session and enter:
   `npm run build:dev`

-- Follow the deployment instructions found in the [epa-avert-webservice app’s README](/epa-avert-webservice#development-deployment).
+- Follow the deployment instructions found in the [server app’s README](/server#development-deployment).

 ### Production Deployment